 For instance, instead of renting your own flat, you can find flatmates to share rental costs.
 You can also opt to cook your own meals rather than eating out every single day.
 Or you can eat in budget-friendly restaurants or stalls in the night market to save on food costs.

 It should go without saying that you’ll definitely want to consider the high cost of living when accepting a teaching job here.
 It’s similar to teaching in Okinawa in this regard.
 You may want to consider one of these top cities for teaching ESL in China if you’re looking to save a bit more money.
+Teaching ESL in Taiwan is also a good option.
 Or, somewhere with a lower cost of living like Poland.

 Requirements to Teach English in Hong Kong